sauce-archives/isign/tests/isignTestAppWithFrameworks/README.md

 # Building

-Run `./build.sh` to create the necessary test app, app.zip, .ipa, and simulator app in the isign test directory (which is the containing directory).
+Run `./build.sh` to create the necessary test .ipa in the isign test directory (which is the containing directory).

 ## Caveats